Joe Louis Arena: Replacement and demolition

 On July 20, 2014, following the July 2013 approval of a $650 million project to build a new sports and entertainment district in Downtown Detroit, Christopher Ilitch unveiled designs for a new arena near Comerica Park and Ford Field which was completed in 2017 and succeeded Joe Louis Arena as the home of the Red Wings.
 On October 16, 2014, lawyers involved in the ongoing Detroit bankruptcy case disclosed in court that after demolition, which will be paid for by the city and state, the land on which the arena stands, along with an adjacent parking lot, will be transferred to the Financial Guaranty Insurance Company (FGIC), a bond insurer with a $1 billion claim against the city.

 The Red Wings' final game at Joe Louis Arena was played on April 9, 2017, against the New Jersey Devils.
 The final game at the arena also served as then Red Wings' captain Henrik Zetterberg's 1,000th game.
 The Red Wings won 4–1, the final goal in the arena's history coming from Red Wings forward Riley Sheahan.
 It was the second of two he scored, which were also the only goals he scored at all during the 2016–17 season.
+On the same day, the family of Bob Probert, a former Red Wing who died in 2010, spread his ashes inside the Red Wings penalty box.
 The last ticketed event held was a WWE Live event, held on July 29, 2017.
 Demolition of the interior of the arena started in early 2019, while demolition on the exterior commenced in June 2019.
 Due to the arena's proximity to Cobo Center, now Huntington Place, it was dismantled traditionally rather than imploded.

 The arena's property is being redeveloped as Water Square, a development that includes a 25-story high-rise apartment building completed in 2024, and a 600-room JW Marriott hotel expected to be completed in January 2027.
 Second Avenue is also being extended south to connect it from Congress Street to Steve Yzerman Drive, improving vehicular and pedestrian access to the riverfront.
 The new hotel will also be connected via skyway to a new expansion of Huntington Place.